kyl3song/kyl3song.github.io/_posts/DFIR/2022-04-21-Dumping Data from Spycam with ADB.md

 ## Wrap-up
-There was no big difference between logical and physical extraction in this case, because the photos, video files that are relevant to the crime left intact.
-Video and photos taken while committing sexual acts also saved in MicroSD card.
+To be honest, there was no big difference between logical and physical extraction in my case, because the photos, video files that are relevant to the crime left intact.
+So they are totally sufficient videos and photos taken while committing sexual acts which also saved in MicroSD card.

 This case will hopefully give you a little insight when dealing with the similar evidence.
 Maybe in the next post, we should...decrypt FDE userdata partition.
 I will do it after a wee bit of play with it and do the test.

 ## Reference